-With two decades of experience in real estate, Barry started in spring 2022 in the UW–Madison Online Bachelor of Business Administration (BBA) in Business Administration–Management program, one of six UW–Madison fully online bachelor’s degrees currently available at UW–Madison.
+With two decades of experience in real estate, Barry started in spring 2022 in the UW–Madison Online Bachelor of Business Administration (BBA) in Business Administration–Management program, one of five UW–Madison fully online bachelor’s degrees currently available at UW–Madison.

 “Badgers are very highly respected, especially business Badgers in the business world,” Barry says.
 “Look at some of the statistics, the number of CEOs that have come out of UW–Madison.
 It just tells you that if that’s what you want, this is the school for it.
 It’s kind of awesome to officially say I’m a Badger.”